Hesperian Health Guides

 Make a gift to support this essential health information people depend on.

 Many things in the world have changed since Where There Is No Dentist was first published in 1983.
 One of the most profound changes has been the spread of HIV and AIDS worldwide.
 Although millions of people are now infected with HIV, the illness is still surrounded by fear and disinformation.
-This chapter explains HIV and AIDS, what they mean for people who are infected and for oral health workers, and how we can all work together to prevent the spread of HIV.
+This chapter explains HIV and AIDS, what they mean for people who are infected and for oral health workers, and how we can all work together to prevent the spread of HIV and make sure everyone with HIV has access to ART medicines so they can live long, healthy lives.

 Mary and David